ZBD-04

 The ZBD-04 or Type 04 (industrial designation WZ502) is a Chinese infantry fighting vehicle.
-It bears some external resemblance to the BMP-3, particularly with regards to its turret and main armament; However, the chassis and internal subsystem possess a different layout.
+It bears some external resemblance to the BMP-3, particularly with regard to its turret and main armament; However, the chassis and internal subsystem possess a different layout.
 The earliest prototypes received the designation ZBD-97.
 An improved version, ZBD-04A, is the vehicle currently in service and being produced.

 Development

 A ZBD-04 IFV during China's 60th anniversary military parade.

 The ZBD-97/ZBD-04 was designed as the successor to the ZBD-86 and has been in service with the People's Liberation Army ground forces since 1999, in the armored units of the Guangzhou and Nanjing military regions.
 Besides the infantry fighting vehicle (IFV) variant, an armored recovery vehicle (ARV) variant is also available.
 A further improved variant is known as the ZBD-04A.

 In 1996, China imported the technologies of BMP-3M turret and weapon systems with licenses from Russia.
 After testing, the Chinese military decided to fit the imported weapon systems with indigenously developed turrets, sensors, and chassis.
 The night vision system of the BMP-3M with an IR searchlight was deemed outdated and was replaced by a day/night thermal sight.
 Laser warning receivers, independent thermal viewers for the commander, and meteorological sensor systems were installed.
 ZBD-04 features a fully welded turret and frontal engine compartment for more effective troop dismount operation, whereas BMP-3 has the engine situated at the rear.

 The first prototype appeared in 1997, hence the designation ZBD-97.
 The design was finalized in 2004 and entered production in the same year.